Training-Committee-NIT-Rourkela/CohortGate/README.md

 # 🚀 Cohort-Onboarding | Open Source Contribution Guide

 ## 🎯 About the Project - CohortGate
-Welcome to **CohortGate**, a React.js web application designed to **streamline the onboarding process for companies** participating in **CohortGate**.
+Welcome to **CohortGate**, a React.js web application designed to **streamline the onboarding process for companies** participating in **Cohort**.

 ### 🌟 What is CohortGate?
-**CohortGate** is an annual **hackathon event** organized by the **Training Committee of NIT Rourkela**, aimed at connecting top companies with talented students.
-The event fosters innovation and provides a platform for companies to engage with potential hires while students showcase their skills through various challenges.
+**CohortGate** is an **hackathon event** organized by the **Training Committee of NIT Rourkela**, aimed at connecting top companies with talented students.
+The event fosters innovation and provides a platform for companies to engage with potential hires while students showcase their skills through various challenges and Problem Statements.

 This project aims to **simplify the registration process** by providing a **user-friendly onboarding form** for companies visiting the campus.